mobizt/Firebase-ESP32/src/README.md

 param **`fileName`** File name to save.

-Only 8.3 DOS format (max.
-8 bytes file name and 3 bytes file extension) can be saved to SD card.

 return **`Boolean`** type status indicates the success of the operation.

 The file systems for flash and sd memory can be changed in FirebaseFS.h.